p4k03n4t0r/python-gadgets/README.md

 ![Debug 3](resources/debug3.png)

-By disabling the `justMyCode` setting of VS Code we can follow this call:
+By disabling the `justMyCode` setting of VS Code, this call can be followed:

 ![Debug 4](resources/debug4.png)